 This article describes the available Rules Engine Events.

-If an event is generated on the customer level, then this is a Customer-type event.
-Similarly, there are Invoice type events that are triggered by an Invoice, or Payment type events triggered by a Payment, etc.
+if an event is generated on the customer level, then this is a Customer-type event.
+Similarly, there are Invoice type events that are triggered by invoices etc.

-So, to give an example, if the event is a Customer Type event (like "Daily/Weekly/Monthly time trigger") it won't be able to use Invoice-level billing contacts or use invoice-specific Actions.
+If the event is a customer-type event (like "Daily/Weekly/Monthly time trigger"), it won't be able to use Invoice-level billing contacts or use invoice-specific actions.

 Credit Application - Credit Application received